CLI Reference

 Style JSON

-Styles in edit and read output use this structure:
+Styles in edit patches and read --include-styles output use this structure:

 {